Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This paper addresses a single-task robot multi-robot task time-extended assignment problem for complex tasks (CD-[ST-MR-TA]).
+This paper addresses a complex task allocation problem in the category of CD-[ST-MR-TA].
 We propose a mixed-integer programming model that simultaneously optimizes the task decomposition, assignment, and scheduling.
-The uncertainty within the team's capability is considered through risk minimization, and a robust metric, conditional value at risk (CVaR), is minimized to ensure robustness.
+The uncertainty within the team's capability is considered through risk minimization, and a robust metric, conditional value at risk (CVaR), is minimized to ensure the robustness to task completion (enough capability are assigned).
 The framework contributes to a domain-independent representation for complex tasks and heterogeneous agent capabilities that can generalize to multi-agent applications where the major goals are satisfying task-required capabilities.
 A two-step solution method is described, and the whole framework is evaluated in two different practical test cases.
-Results show that the framework is scalable to the number of agents and solves the problems with low optimality gaps.
-Given the selected hyper-parameters, the resulted assignments and schedules make a sensible trade-off between energy, time, and the probability of success.
-The task assignment performance (apart from the scheduling) is also demonstrated through the comparison with the STRATA framework in the capture the flag case.
+Results show that the framework scales up to 140 agents and 40 tasks for the cases tested and solves the problems with low optimality gaps.
+Given the selected hyper-parameters, the resulting assignments and schedules provide a reasonable trade-off between energy, time, and the probability of success.
+The task assignment performance (apart from the scheduling) is also demonstrated through a comparison with the STRATA framework in the capture the flag case.

-Future work will consider developing probabilistic learning methods that automatically estimate the parameters in the representation of task requirements and agent capabilities from current and previous task executions.
-Such learning methods would enable the possibility of closing the loop of the task assignment and scheduling, and iteratively improving the performance.

-\highlightforreview{ In future modeling choices, we will consider imposing a necessary and sufficient energy constraint in the \modelrisk{} model in Sec. \ref{sec:problem_model} but still preserving the scalability of the current framework. }
+Future work will consider an extension of this work to a distributed framework, which could further improve the scalability of the system and the robustness to communication constraints and the loss of agents.
+In addition, a probabilistic learning method that automatically estimates the parameters in the representation of task requirements and agent capabilities from current and previous task executions is an interesting future work.
+Such a learning method would enable the possibility of closing the loop of the task assignment and scheduling, and iteratively improving the performance.
+For modeling choices, we will consider imposing a necessary and sufficient energy constraint in the \modelrisk{} model in Sec. \ref{sec:problem_model} while still preserving the scalability of the current framework.